-• Development or adoption of new indicators of health or well-being.
-Impacts on public policy and services: where the beneficiaries may include government, public sector and charity organisations and societies, either as a whole or as groups of individuals through the implementation or non- implementation of policies, systems or reforms Policy decisions or changes to legislation, regulations or guidelines, including decisions not to adopt proposed policy changes.
+Improved design or implementation of environmental policy or regulation.
+Changed conservation policy/practice or resource management practices.
+Changes in environmental or architectural design standards or general practice.
+Influence on professional practice or codes.
+Changes in practices or policies affecting biodiversity.
+Impacts on health where the beneficiaries may include organisations or individuals involved in the development and/or delivery of professional services.
+Changed practice for specific groups (which may include cessation of certain practices shown to be ineffective by research).
+Influence on professional standards, guidelines or training.
+Development of resources to enhance professional practice.
+Influence on planning or management of services.
+Guidance and strategy for professional bodies to define best practice, formulate policy.
+Changes to conventional wisdom, stimulating debate among stakeholders.
+Development or adoption of new indicators of health or well-being.
+Impacts on public policy and services where the beneficiaries may include government, public sector and charity organisations and societies, either as a whole or as groups of individuals through the implementation or non- implementation of Policy decisions or changes to legislation, regulations or guidelines, including decisions not to adopt proposed policy changes.
 Policy or public debate has been stimulated or informed by research evidence.
 Influencing the work of public or non-governmental organisations.
 Improved public understanding of social issues.

-Effect on the quality, accessibility, cost-effectiveness or efficiency of services.
+policies, systems or reforms Effect on the quality, accessibility, costeffectiveness or efficiency of services.
 Changes to the delivery or form of any service for the public.
 In delivering a public service, a new technology or process has been adopted or an existing technology or process improved.
-Impacts on quality of life and welfare: where the beneficiaries (human or animal) may include those whose quality of life has been enhanced (or harm mitigated) or whose rights or interests have been protected or advocated Development and uptake of new indicators of health and well-being.
+Impacts on quality of life and welfare where the beneficiaries (human or animal) may include those whose quality of life has been enhanced (or harm mitigated) or whose rights or interests have been protected or advocated Development and uptake of new indicators of health and well-being.
 Development of policy, practice and technology that enhances health and well-being.
 Influence on health policy and practice.
 Improved provision or access to services.
 Improved standards of training.
 Improved health and welfare outcomes.